dev-academy-programme/orientation---Archived/4-tools/git-and-github/using-github-during-phase-0.md

   </figcaption>
 </figure>

-## Step two: Create a working folder / directory.
+## Step 2: Create a working folder / directory.
 You'll want to create a folder within your virtual machine where you keep all of your repos (and definitely not on your desktop!).
 Mine is called `Workspace` and it's in my home folder.

 - Open the command line on your virtual machine